sbski/a32nx/docs/a320-simvars.md

     - Indicates the distance from start at which to draw a debug pseudowaypoint on the ND
     - **WARNING:** This is only used for testing purposes.

-- A32NX_FM_VNAV_DEBUG_SPEED_BIAS
+- A32NX_FM_VNAV_DEBUG_FILTER_CONSTANT
-    - Knots
+    - Number (0-1)
-    - This is indicative of how aggressively the speed margins should be used while above the profile
+    - The estimation of available track miles is filtered using this constant.
     - **WARNING:** This is only used for testing purposes.

 ## Autopilot System